 The Company was granted the Phalombe Licence for the Songwe property on January 21, 2010.
-The future spending commitments for exploration expenses up to 2013 with the Government of Malawi based on a foreign exchange rate for the local currency to US dollars of MK271, are as follows:
+The license was issued by the Malawi Government on a three-year basis, originally, and as of January 2013 will be renewed on a two year rolling basis, henceforth.
+The future spending commitments for the exploration rights with the Government of Malawi based on a foreign exchange rate for the local currency to US dollars of MK324 are as follows:

-Exploration commitments \$ 160,517
+Exploration commitments \$ 134,259

-Ground rent 47,343
+Ground rent 39,599

-Total commitment \$ 207,786
+Total commitment \$ 173,858

 On September 10, 2010, the Company was granted an additional exploration licence by the Malawi Minister of Natural Resources, Energy and Environment in respect of an area of 468 km2 in Thambani, Mwanza District, Malawi.
+The license was issued by the Malawi Government on a three-year basis, originally, and as of September 2013 will be renewed on a two year rolling basis, henceforth.
 The Company has not undertaken any activity on such licence area to date.
 The future spending commitments for exploration expenses up to 2013 with the Government of Malawi are as follows:

-Exploration commitments \$ 183,390
+Exploration commitments \$ 153,391

-Ground rent 17,270
+Ground rent 14,445

-Total commitment \$ 200,660
+Total commitment \$ 167,836

-In November 2011, the Company was notified by the Malawi government that the ground rent had increased from 100 Kwacha (\$0.37 USD) per square kilometer to 10,000 Kwacha (\$36.90 USD) per square kilometer of licensed area.
+The ground rental fee is based on a charge of 100 Kwacha (\$0.37 USD) per square kilometer to 10,000 Kwacha (\$36.90 USD) per square kilometer of licensed area.